 Original Research Article

-Effect Of Mixed Zooplankton (Daphnia/Moina) On The Growth Performance And Survival Of Hemigrammus Caudovitatus (Albino Buenos Aires Tetra)
+Effect Of Mixed Zooplankton (Daphnia/Moina) On The Growth Performance And Survival Of Hemigrammus caudovitatus (Albino Buenos Aires Tetra)

 Abstract

 A sixty (60) day feeding trial was conducted to evaluate effect of mixed Zooplankton (Daphnia/Moina) on the growth performance and survival of Hemigrammus caudovitatus (Albino buenos aires tetra). .
-The culture was carried using four different locally available nutrient sources viz, yeast, MOC, cow dung and chicken manure.
+The culture was prepared using four different locally available nutrient sources viz, yeast, MOC, cow dung and chicken manure.
 Proximate analysis was carried out for the mixed zooplankton cultured on different media.
-The highest zooplankton density was observed in tanks with chicken manure (3266.50±6.85 individuals/liter on day 21), followed by cow dung, Mustard Oil Cake, and yeast.
+The highest zooplankton density was observed in tanks with chicken manure (3266.50±6.85 individuals/liter on day 21), followed by cow dung, Mustard Oil Cake, and yeast, respectively.
 Protein analysis showed the highest crude protein content in zooplankton fed with chicken manure (55.76±0.19%).
 Fish fed on these zooplankton exhibited the highest weight gain (86.6±0.8 mg) and survival rate (92.5±1.29%).
 Nutrient source significantly influenced zooplankton growth and composition, with chicken manure proving to be the most effective, leading to better growth and survival of Hemigrammus caudovitatus

 Keywords

-Hemigrammus caudovitatus, growth, Daphnia, Moina, zooplankton
+Hemigrammus caudovitatus, growth, Daphnia, Moina, zooplankton, survival

 Introduction

-The ornamental fish trade is a multibillion-dollar industry with participants in more than 125 countries.
-More than 2 billion live ornamental fish are handled in the estimated $20 billion worldwide ornamental fish trade (King, 2019) .
+The ornamental fish trade is a multibillion-dollar industry which included in more than 125 countries.
+More than 2 billion live ornamental fish are handled estimated $20 billion worldwide ornamental fish trade (King, 2019) .
 In 2021, Freshwater Ornamental Fish ranked 3575th among the world's traded products, amounting to a total trade value of $307 million.
 From 2020 to 2021, the exports of these fish increased by 21.2%, rising from $253 million to $307 million.
 The trade volume in Freshwater Ornamental Fish accounts for 0.0014% of the overall global trade (OEC, 2023).
 Developing countries are the major producers and suppliers in the world supplying more than 60% of the ornamental fish.
-India's domestic trade in ornamental fish is thought to be worth over 25 crores, whereas its exports are only worth 6.0 crores, or 0.3% of the world market.
+India's domestic trade in ornamental fish is thought to worth over 25 crores, whereas its exports only worth 6.0 crores, or 0.3% of the world market.
 The major part of the export trade is based on wild collection.
 There is very good domestic market too, which is mainly based on domestically bred exotic species (Satam et al., 2018).
 It’s important to highlight that Ornamental fish have shown significant growth, with a 312.42% increase in quantity and a 153.54% increase in US dollar earnings, respectively.
 The export performance of ornamental fish trade increased from 54 Metric Tonnes in 2020-21 to 222 Metric Tonnes in 2021-22 (MPEDA, 2022).